 If you’ve been a traditional student in the past, you may not have ever considered the benefits that an online program can offer.
 Traditional programs are, of course, designated as such because they’re primarily completed in-person, and full-time.
 Online degree programs, by contrast, offer their students the freedom and flexibility to complete their coursework when and where they want to.
 Additionally, many online programs offer their students a less expensive option for completing their degree.
 Without the facility fees, parking costs, or housing charges associated with an in-person degree, many students find an online program far more affordable than a traditional degree.

 How Long Does a Master’s in Nutrition Online Take?

 For many, an online graduate program is the perfect choice as it provides a flexible and expeditious way to earn a master’s degree.
 The online master’s in Nutrition can be finished in as few as 23 months.
 However, for those wishing to complete their coursework while working full time, a part-time option is available.
 For these students, there is an element of flexibility available.
 The pace is up to the student.
 The online program can be completed up to five years from the start of the first master’s course.

 Online Master’s in Nutrition Coursework

-The pursuit of an online master’s in Nutrition does not preclude you from taking the coursework you need to successfully enter the nutrition field.
+The pursuit of an online master’s in Nutrition offers all the coursework you need to successfully enter the nutrition field.
 The Human Nutrition Program at University of Bridgeport, for example, consists of foundational coursework in human physiology and biochemistry, human development, and nutritional therapeutics.

 Depending on what your undergraduate degree was in, you may be required to take a variety of prerequisites including: